 For all the reception, it naturally fires up a desire to get out again and see the landscape, Sussex, gardens and painted places.
 Charleston for one, has all this.
 In it’s heyday it also provided a remote, useful and secluded home for a daring and unconventional family living ‘in triangles’.
 Lovers of both sexes living with their husbands, wives, lovers of any sexual persuasion and children, altogether.

 There is much to read on the ‘Bloomsbury set’ which began life in London: Bloomsbury, after flinging off every scrap of their repressive, dismal, Victorian upbringing.
 Beauty and truth was their philosophy.

-The fairly simple yet classic design motifs, of circles, crosses and lines painted onto many surfaces is easily recreated at home for those who have painterly hand and eye.
+In 2015 and in 2021 the fairly simple yet classic design motifs, of circles, crosses and lines painted onto many surfaces is easily recreated at home for those who have painterly hand and eye.
 Not every room is to my taste, some colours look very muddy, and would struggle to improve every style of home.
 However in a Victorian farmhouse with original sash windows, you can get away with a wide variety of schemes.